 Chargers Assistant Offensive Line Coach Dave DeGuglielmo coached the Dolphins’ offensive line from 2009-11.

 Defensive Quality Control Coach Chris Shula’s grandfather is former Miami Dolphins and Hall of Fame Head Coach Don Shula.

 Director of College Scouting Kevin Kelly played collegiately at University of Miami and won a national championship with the Hurricanes in 1983.

 Senior Executive Randy Mueller spent three years in Miami (2005-07) as the Dolphins’ general manager.

-CBS (KFMB, Channel 8 in San Diego and KCBS, Channel 2 in Los Angeles and Orange County) – Andrew Catalon (play-by-play), Steve Tasker (analyst) and Steve Beuerlein (analyst) and Scott Kaplan (reporter)
+CBS (KFMB, Channel 8 in San Diego and KCBS-TV, Channel 2 in Los Angeles and Orange County) – Greg Gumbel (play-by-play), Trent Green (analyst) and Jamie Erdahl (reporter)